Creator-SN/Fabulous/README.md

 **Installation**

 From the releases page, choose the lateset stable version and download the `.zip` file.
-Then unzip the file and choose the file named like `ikfb_Setup_xxx.exe` to setup the **IKFB**.
+Then unzip the file and choose the file named like `fabulous_Setup_xxx.exe` to setup the **Fabulous**.

 **First time useage**